 Youth pastor, teacher among 46 arrested in North Texas prostitution sting

-Category: News & PoliticsVia: tacos • one week ago • 25 comments
+Category: News & PoliticsVia: tacos • last year • 25 comments

 By: Sarah Bahari, Staff writer.

 A youth pastor.
 A high school teacher and football coach.
 And an operations director of a large hospital network.